deamorim2/sdbs/EN-US/spatial_joins.rst

   -------------+--------------------+-----------
    Broad St    | Financial District | Manhattan

 We could have joined every subway station to its containing neighborhood, but in this case we wanted information about just one.
-Any function that provides a true/false relationship between two tables can be used to drive a spatial join, but the most commonly used ones are: :command:`ST_Intersects`, :command:`ST_Contains`, and :command:`ST_DWithin`.
+Any function that provides a true/false relationship between two tables can be used to drive a spatial join, but the most commonly used ones are: ST_Intersects_, ST_Contains_, and ST_DWithin_.

 Join and Summarize
 ------------------